ScroogeMcD/MY_RESOURCES/README.md

 # MY_RESOURCES
 some resources that I have collated from the internet

+#### Why is it difficult to create a distributed DBMS ?
+[Explanation link](https://dba.stackexchange.com/a/34896)
+* **ACID** are the key invariants to be enforced for a transaction to be reliably implemented, without causing undesirable side effects.
+* **A - Atomicity on distributed systems** : If the data updated by a transaction is spread across multiple nodes, the commit rollback of the nodes must be coordinated.
+This is less of an issue if the same disk is shared by all the nodes (shared-disk systems), but is a significant overhead on shared-nothing systems
+* **C - Consistency on distributed systems** : Ensuring foreign key references across nodes is difficult (for cases where parent and child of a foreign key relationship reside on different nodes).
+* **I - Isolation on distributed systems** :
+* **D - Durability** :

+Guaranteeing ACID across distributed systems, with shared nothing architecture is very difficult.
+Thus if you do not need ACID guarantees, then choosing a No-sql DB will help you grow horizontally with relative ease and cheap off-the-shelf hardware.

+Also a lot of RDBMS are typically optimized for read-heavy workloads.
+And thus might not peform so well with write heavy workloads.

+So far the market for cheap but ultra-high volume fully ACID RDBMS platform is dominated by MySQL, which supports sharding and multi-master replication.
+Sharding allows very high read throughputs, so this type of architecture scales well on read-heavy workloads.

 #### Projects to code yourself
 1. An embedded key-value store (How do you handle off-heap management)
 2. A distributed cache (go through eh-cache code)